 Yuan Cao

-Innovation as the Highest Measure of intelligence
+Innovation as the Highest Measure of Intelligence

 Human intelligence is ultimately defined not by task performance, but by innovation: the ability to recursively reshape environments, generate new concepts, and expand the space of what can be known and built.
 Unlike animals and today’s AI systems, humans break cognitive closure by constructing self-amplifying systems of language, knowledge, and institutions.
 This article argues that innovation is the highest measure of intelligence and the true north star for AGI.
 Achieving it requires moving beyond static models toward systems capable of open-ended, self-referential world construction.

-Innovation as the Highest Measure of intelligence
+Innovation as the Highest Measure of Intelligence

 Breaking the Closure Limit: Paths Toward Stronger Intelligence Modeling